tangowhisky37/ArduinoProjects/README.md

   - http://www.nodemcu.com

-IoT (Internet Of Things) Soil Moisture Sensor that Tweets using NodeMCU with ESP8266 (Code at Nodemcu_Geekcreit/ThingSpeakDataUpload)
+IoT (Internet Of Things) Soil Moisture Sensor that Tweets using NodeMCU with ESP8266 (https://github.com/tangowhisky37/ArduinoProjects/tree/master/Nodemcu_Geekcreit/ThingSpeakDataUpload/ThinkgSpeakDataUpload_v017)
 - The NodeMCU board is one among the many ESP8266 boards out there but with a bit of a difference.
 - This board is affordable, connects to a USB port of your machine, is breadboard friendly and most importantly works with the Arduino IDE.
 - As part of this program you will connect to the local wireless network, read values from the Soil moisture sensor and tweet the values.